cssat/POC-CA-Annual-Report/Non CFSR Meaures/Permanency/README.md

 ### Dependencies

 1. prm_eth_census: used so that records are counted correctly with their respective race and the all category.
-POC is using the Children's Bureau race definitions which calssifies anyone with an hispanic backgrund, regardless of race, as hispanic.
-This is why the WHERE clause filters out 9, 10, 11, 12 since we only need 8 categtories:
+POC is using the Children's Bureau race definitions which classifies anyone with an hispanic background, regardless of race, as hispanic.
+This is why the WHERE clause filters out 9, 10, 11, 12 since we only need 8 categories:

     - 0. All Race/Ethnicity
     - 1. American Indian/Alaska Native